-These TOEFL independent speaking strategies will change your life by changing your TOEFL speaking score.
+These TOEFL independent speaking strategies, updated for August 2019, will change your life by changing your TOEFL speaking score.
 Did you know that almost 90% of all test-takers, as you can learn here, never score 26 on the speaking section of the TOEFL?
 To help you avoid everlasting TOEFL Speaking Hell, I am going to help you reach this target score.
 Go through this lesson and practice everything that you are learning.
 I also highly suggest that you subscribe to my TOEFL Speaking and Writing Service as you practice what you are learning.
 With the right feedback, as you can learn here, you will solve your speaking issues.

 I do not care how many times you have taken the TOEFL exam, each time falling short of speaking 26.
 Learn about Manan’s story.
 There is glory, indeed, in becoming one of the top 10% who reach this target subtotal score of 26.
 Never give up on your TOEFL 26 speaking dream score!

 TOEFL Independent Speaking Strategies = Analyze the Rubrics

 One important TOEFL independent speaking strategy involves understanding how you are graded.
 Focus on what you need to do to score perfectly, that is to score 5.0/5.0.
 Below is the official TOEFL iBT rubric for the independent speaking task.
 To get a detailed analysis of the delivery part of the rubric, read this post.

 Keep in mind that less than 5% of all test-takers score perfectly.
 To get detailed statistics about how students score on the TOEFL exam, read this article about TOEFL percentages.
 According to the rubric, iBT human raters focus on four areas when scoring your speaking tasks: general description, delivery, language use, and topic development.